jumpserver/jumpserver/apps/accounts/demos/python/README.en.md

 - JumpServer can connect to the target asset and account.
 - The application and Agent run on the same host.
 A containerized application must share the Agent Unix socket directory and use a matching application-user UID.

-### Create an application credential
+### Create a credential policy

-1. Open **Application Management > Application Credentials** and create an application credential.
+1. Open **PAM Integration > Credential Policies** and create a credential policy.
-2. Select **Account rotation** as the credential type and **Single-account rotation** as the rotation mode.
+2. Select **Alternating dual-account rotation**.
-3. Select the asset and account to deliver to the application, then save.
+3. Select the initial account, alternate account, and one or more bound applications, then save.
 4. Record the **Credential key** from the detail page.
 Commands use this value, not the credential name.

 ### Authorize application accounts

 1. Open or create the target application under **Application Management**.
-2. Authorize the asset account used by the application credential from the application's **Accounts** page.
+2. Authorize the asset accounts used by the credential policy from the application's **Accounts** page.
-3. For dual-account rotation, authorize both the primary and backup accounts.
+3. For alternating rotation, authorize both accounts.

-Selecting a credential in Client Access does not add account authorization.
+Selecting a credential in an access configuration does not add account authorization.
 The Agent cannot fetch a credential while authorization is incomplete.

 ### Create an Agent access configuration

-1. Open **Client Access** in the application detail and select **Create**.
+1. Open **Access configurations** in the target credential policy and select **Create**.
-2. Select **Agent access** and the application credential created above.
+2. Select a bound application and **Agent access**.
+The current policy is selected automatically; you can also add other policies bound to that application.
 3. Enter the application runtime user and installation path.
 The default path is `/opt/jumpserver-pam`.
 4. Select one delivery mode and save.